-ACMarket is an excellent place to find all your Android apps and games, including those that have been modified with extra features but installing it, may not always be plain sailing.
+ACMarket is an excellent place to find all your Android apps and games, including 3rd-party apps, but installing it, may not always be plain sailing.
 On this page, we provide you with details of common ACMarket errors and solutions.

 ACMarket Errors and Fixes: